 - Those who have short sightedness;

-- Anyone with complaints of pain, redness, and watering in the eyes;
+- Anyone with complaints of pain, redness, and watering of the eyes;

 - People who see colored rings around lights.

 - Optical coherence tomography (OCT): to assess the optic nerve.

 It is important to realize that there is no cure for glaucoma.
 Once nerve fibers die and visual function is lost, it cannot be recovered.
 Treatment can only help preserve remaining vision; so it is important to discover the disease in its earliest stage.

 In general, we treat glaucoma according to the following order:

 - Your doctor will select the treatment most suited for your condition

 If you have any questions regarding this disease (glaucoma), please do not hesitate to call (Amman Eye Clinic) for further information.